 A Part 9 Debt Agreement discharge is your chance for a fresh financial start.
 Your debts are repaid, your financial slate is clean and you are in a position to start over.
 It can be difficult to know where to start and you might be worried about making financial decisions.
-Here is what you need to know once receive a Part 9 Debt Agreement discharge.
+Here is what you need to know once you receive a Part 9 Debt Agreement discharge.

 When are you discharged from a Part 9 Debt Agreement?

 What happens to the debts in the Part 9 Debt Agreement

 A Part 9 Debt Agreement discharge means the debts which were included in the agreement have now been settled.
 Your creditors will no longer seek compensation for these debts.
 The debts you may have to continue paying after your Debt Agreement are your secured debts and debts to the Commonwealth, such as:

 - Centrelink debts

 - SPUR debts and fines

 - Student HECS, HELP and Student Financial Supplement Scheme debts,

 - Debts incurred by fraud